MicrosoftDocs/playfab-docs/playfab-docs/data-analytics/privacy-compliance/playfab-gdpr-deleting-and-exporting-player-data.md

 PlayFab is committed to being General Data Protection Regulation (GDPR) compliant - and as your service provider, ensuring that we provide you with the hooks you need to allow players to view or delete the data stored about them.

-While we can’t provide you with legal advice—*and we do encourage you to seek legal counsel to ensure your compliance with the GDPR*—we are here to help you fulfill your obligations under GDPR.
+While we can’t provide you with legal advice—*and we do encourage you to seek legal counsel to ensure your compliance with the GDPR*—we're here to help you fulfill your obligations under GDPR.

 PlayFab has three available APIs to help you respond to Player data requests: